Transparency Disclosure — We may receive a referral fee for products purchased through the links on our site…Read More.

 School Start Time

-Most teenagers’ natural bedtime would be sometime after 11:00 p.m.12 If teenagers need eight to 10 hours of sleep per night, this could have them waking up sometime around 8:00-9:00 a.m., but most high schools start at 8:00 a.m. or before.4 With the time it takes to wake up, get ready for school, and travel there, this early start time simply doesn’t allow for enough sleep for most teenagers.
+Most teenagers’ natural bedtime would be sometime around 10:00 or 11:00 p.m.4 If teenagers need eight to 10 hours of sleep per night, this could have them waking up sometime around 8:00-9:00 a.m., but most public high schools start around 8:00 a.m.5

 Learn More: School Start Times